adsign/payload-phone-number-plugin/README.md

 ## TypeScript Types

-The plugin uses a union type pattern similar to Payload's relationship fields with depth.
-The field is typed as `string | PhoneNumber`.
+The field is typed as `string | PhoneNumber`, similar to Payload's relationship fields with depth.

 This is because phone numbers are stored as strings in the database but are transformed into objects when you read them using libphonenumber.